 Case-IH® Compatible Stainless Steel Tailing Elevator Bottom Plate

-Upgrade your tailing elevator with this premium C&M Australian-made stainless steel bottom plate.
-Specifically engineered for Case-IH® mid-series combine harvesters, this abrasion-resistant plate provides a long-lasting solution to common wear and corrosion issues in the tailings system.
+Restore the efficiency of your grain handling system with this premium C&M Australian-made stainless steel tailing elevator bottom plate.
+Specifically engineered for Case-IH® mid-series Axial-Flow combines, this high-performance plate is the professional solution for repairing worn components in the tailings return system.

 Case-IH® Series Compatibility